-- allow all children to achieve their true potential;
+- supporting all children to achieve their true potential;

-- be an accessible process that allows pupils and their parents/carers to play a key role in the development and achievement of next steps;
+- delivering an accessible process that allows pupils and their parents/carers to play a key role in the development and achievement of next steps;

-- provide information that allows teachers and senior staff to monitor and maximise pupil progress.
+- providing information that allows teachers and senior staff to monitor and maximise pupil progress.

 At Harlands, assessments of varying types are carried out in order to ensure that: